Skip to main content

 Explore the Transcripts API endpoints.

 Effective mid-April 2025, all new transcripts for regular earnings events include speaker identification.
 This feature lets you easily determine who is speaking at any given time during an event.
 While older transcripts will not be retroactively updated, all new transcripts will include speaker identification.
+There are two types of transcripts available in the API:

 There are no breaking changes when switching from Standard to In-house transcripts.
 However, if your application filters results by typeId, make sure to include typeId 22 in addition to 15, to retrieve the in-house transcripts.
+See the Data structure section for more details on the JSON structure of both transcript types.

 It’s not always possible to identify who is speaking.
 In such cases, fields might be null in the JSON file.
 This can happen for various reasons, such as: